 Total Liabilities and Equity $ZZZ,ZZZ

 This article is focused on the section referred to as Long-Term Liabilities, also known as Long Term Debt.
 In accounting we used the term liabilities instead of debt.
 For all intents and purposes, they are one in the same in this article.

 Believe it or not, all notes have some form of amortization associated with extinguishing the principal portion of the loan.
-Effectively, each payment is comprised of two components, interest and principal.
+Effectively, each payment is composed of two components, interest and principal.
 With each payment made, the principal balance on the loan decreases, therefore with the next payment the interest earned on that principal balance is a little less.
 Since the payments are steady, this means that as payments are made, the principal portion of each payment increases and the interest portion decreases until the final payment is mostly principal and a little interest.
-The following summation schedule related to a basic five year auto loan illustrates this on an annual basis.
+The following summation schedule related to a basic five-year auto loan illustrates this on an annual basis.

 Dennis purchases a pickup truck for his roofing business.
 He agrees to borrow $10,000 from the bank and pay this loan back over five years.
 The interest rate is 6%.
 His monthly payments begin in January (makes it easy to present the information) and ends in December five years later.
-What are his total payments, total interest and principal per year over the five year period?
+What are his total payments, total interest and principal per year over the five-year period?